View of Banff National Park - trees and mountains

 **Updated Referral Information**

-Unfortunately due to wait times exceeding 3 years and lack of physician and allied health personnel support, we are no longer accepting referrals for Hypermobility Spectrum Disorders or hypermobile subtype Ehlers-Danlos Syndrome.
-We know this is very disappointing for patients and physicians, but more support in the clinic is necessary at this time.
-This will hopefully be temporary, until we are able to establish a multidisciplinary care team in this clinic.
+Unfortunately we are no longer accepting referrals for Hypermobility Spectrum Disorders or hypermobile subtype Ehlers-Danlos Syndrome.
+We know this is very disappointing for patients and physicians.
 This decision was not made lightly.
-Thank you for your understanding and patience.
+Thank you for your understanding.

 What is the Connective Tissue Disorders Rehabilitation Clinic?

-The Connective Tissue Disorders Rehabilitation Clinic at Foothills Medical Centre was developed to focus on assessment and management of the musculoskeletal consequences of conditions such as the Hypermobility Spectrum Disorders, the Ehlers-Danlos Syndromes, Marfan Syndrome, Loewy-Dietz Syndrome, Down Syndrome, Stickler Syndrome, and Familial Thoracic Aneurysm and Dissection syndromes, amongst others.
+The Connective Tissue Disorders Rehabilitation Clinic at Foothills Medical Centre was developed to focus on assessment and management of the musculoskeletal consequences of conditions such as monogenic forms of the Ehlers-Danlos Syndromes, Marfan Syndrome, the Loeys-Dietz Syndromes, Down Syndrome, Stickler Syndrome, and Familial Thoracic Aneurysm and Dissection syndromes, amongst others.
 Clinical and research trainees are active parts of this clinic to advance patient care and awareness of these conditions and their impacts.

 The Grand Visions are: